 Teal Pond is a forgotten camp site in the Shawnee National Forest While there are two usable spots now, a dozen campsites were once available.
 The location still proves peaceful and is a reprieve from busier campgrounds.

-We recently purchased a Jayco travel trailer and Teal Pond was intended to be our maiden voyage.
+We recently purchased a Jayco travel trailer and Teal Pond was intended to be our maiden voyage to Garden of the Gods in Shawnee National Forest.
+That’s the Garden in Illinois, not the better known one in Colorado.
 Our intention is to mix boondocking (also called dry camping) in with our current hiking and backpacking.

 Unfortunately, our first time out in the new camper didn’t go as planned.
 I had researched campsites in the Shawnee National Forest area and found Teal Pond to be a perfect first time trip.
 It’s a quiet spot, infrequently visited, but not so remote that we would be totally out of luck if something went amiss.